Coborax/dotfiles/README.md

 ## Installation

 If you want to try out my configurations you can clone this repo, and symlink the configurations you want to try out.
+(See install.sh for more examples)

 ```bash
 git clone https://github.com/Coborax/dotfiles